 GMO: A GMO, or Genetically Modified Organism, has had its DNA altered via genetic engineering to make it more disease, pest, or chemical resistant, or to include desirable characteristics such as size, color, enhanced nutrition, or stability (shelf life).
 GMO produce might include tomatoes genetically-altered to stay firm, or corn, soybean, or sugar beet crops modified to resist pests, weed killers, or to be more drought tolerant.
-The FruitGuys never uses GMO fruit, vegetables, or products.
-We are supporting a 2012 California ballot initiative that would require GMO products to be labeled so consumers can choose for themselves (visit the Right to Know: Label GMO Foods website to find out more and how to get involved.)
+The FruitGuys never use GMO fruit, vegetables, or products.
+We supported Prop 37, the 2012 California ballot initiative that would have required GMO products to be labeled so consumers can choose for themselves (visit Right to Know GMO to find out how to get involved.)
 Close to 90% of the corn, soybean, cotton, and sugar beet crop grown in the U.S. has been genetically modified.
 Corn, soybean, and sugar beet byproducts are used in many processed foods.
 GMO foods are required to be labeled in the European Union.
-Here the U.S. Department of Agriculture, the Food and Drug Administration, and the Environmental Protection Agency are responsible for regulating the production and safety of GMO foods.
-While the World Health Organization states “no effects on human health have been shown as a result of the consumption of such foods by the general population in the countries where they have been approved,” there have not been any studies addressing concerns about allergies and long-term effects on human health.
+Here, the U.S. Department of Agriculture, the Food and Drug Administration, and the Environmental Protection Agency are responsible for regulating the production and safety of GMO foods.
+While the World Health Organization states “no effects on human health have been shown as a result of the consumption of such foods by the general population in the countries where they have been approved,” there have not been any studies addressing concerns about allergies and unknown long-term effects on human health.
 Some studies have shown potential harm to non-modified plants and animals, including unintended crossbreeding, pesticide resistance, and population changes.